This camera has been sold under two different names: "Spectra" and

 well.
 And keep in mind that modern zoom lenses have plastic elements

 Features of the Image (or Spectra) model:

-Lens: 125mm f/10 3-element "Quintic" Shutter: electronic; range 2.8 sec - 1/200(?) sec.
-Exposure: programmed automatic Automatic focus; uses Polaroid Sonar AF system.
+Lens: 125mm f/10 3-element "Quintic" or "Glass Coated Lens" Shutter: electronic; range 2.8 (6?) sec - ~1/200 sec.
+Exposure: programmed automatic Automatic focus, uses Polaroid Sonar AF system.
 Infinity focus lock control.
 Focus distance indicator in viewfinder. (feet or meters) Built-in automatic electronic flash.
-Flash fires automatically with every picture; can be overridden.
+Flash fires automatically, can be switched off permanently.
 Built-in self timer.
 Socket for electronic remote control.

 Polaroid Image System.